flatpickles/sketchbook/docs/quick-start.md

 ### Create Your First Project

-Within `src/art`, create a new TypeScript file within a directory of the same name, e.g. `src/art/MyProject/MyProject.ts` (we'll use TypeScript below).
+Within `src/art`, create a new TypeScript or JavaScript file within a directory of the same name, e.g. `src/art/MyProject/MyProject.ts` (we'll use TypeScript below).
 Check your browser: "MyProject" now appears in the project list!

 Before selecting your new project in the panel, export a default class that extends the base [`Project`](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/Project.ts) class: